 There is one property which has been bought with the assistance of a value-linked loan from the Church Commissioners.
 The property and loan are carried at original cost.
 However, the Church Commissioners are entitled to be repaid the appropriate proportion of the value of the property when disposed.
 The appropriate proportion being the proportion of the loan supplied compared to the original cost of the property.

 Investment properties

-Glebe properties, which are held for investment purposes and rented out, are subject to annual revaluations and hence the properties are included at their year end market value, with the exception of St Martins Lodge which is held at purchase cost plus development costs.
+Glebe properties, which are held for investment purposes and rented out, are subject to annual revaluations and hence the properties are included at their year-end market value.